 So what’s to be done?
 Appropriate procedures need to be put in place, but not without the right training for the right people – something for which help is at hand if necessary.
 Take a look at the checklist below, and if you can’t positively answer yes to any of the questions below, you should consider a training initiative to remediate.

-Criminal Finances Act 2017 - Your Checklist
+UK Criminal Finances Act checklist

 - Does everyone in your business understand the key terms of the Act, in relation to the facilitation of tax evasion?
 (Yes/No)